 - Walk around: Sure the hills can be brutal, but this is my favorite thing to do whilst backpacking Lisbon!
 The buildings and atmosphere are gorgeous!
 Make sure to walk around Alfama and around Bairro Alto.

 - Do the Free Stuff: Speaking of free, watch the sunset at one of the dozens of miradouros, hang out by the coast, and go to free museums, like the Bernado Museum which shows work by Warhol and Picasso.
 There are plenty of free things to do while backpacking in Lisbon.

 - Pack a travel water bottle and save money every day!

-Lisbon is home to some of the best hostels I’ve ever stayed at in Europe.
-Seriously!
+Lisbon is home to some of the best hostels in Portugal, nay, all of Europe!
 They have all been clean and comfortable with social atmospheres to meet other travelers.
 Most offer free breakfast too.

 The best part about hostels in Lisbon?
 They don’t burn a hole in your wallet in comparison to other Western Cities… I’m looking at you Paris.